sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 plugins:
   - serverless-bundle # Package our functions with Webpack
   - serverless-offline
+  - serverless-dotenv-plugin # Load .env as environment variables

 provider:
   name: aws
-  runtime: nodejs8.10
+  runtime: nodejs10.x
   stage: prod
   region: us-east-1
 ```

 The `service` option is pretty important.
 We are calling our service the `notes-app-api`.
 Serverless Framework creates your stack on AWS using this as the name.
 This means that if you change the name and deploy your project, it will create a completely new project.

-You'll notice the plugins `serverless-bundle` and `serverless-offline` that we have included.
-The first plugin we talked about above, while the [serverless-offline](https://github.com/dherault/serverless-offline) is helpful for local development.
+You'll notice the plugins — `serverless-bundle`, `serverless-offline`, and `serverless-dotenv-plugin`, that we have included.
+The first plugin we talked about above, while the [serverless-offline](https://github.com/dherault/serverless-offline) is helpful for local development and [serverless-dotenv-plugin](https://github.com/colynb/serverless-dotenv-plugin) that we'll use later loads the `.env` files as Lambda environment variables.

 We are also using this option: